Lovrom8/RSMods/docs/cable-drop-pedal.md

-Detection reads the raw guitar signal upstream of the tone chain, so the shift happens inside the game: the mod retunes a MultiPitch pedal in the player's tone and redirects the reference frequency the game derives its expected pitch from — the same value CDLC charters set as an arrangement's tuning pitch.
+Detection reads the raw guitar signal upstream of the tone chain, so the shift happens inside the game: the mod retunes a MultiPitch pedal in the player's tone and redirects the reference frequency the game derives its expected pitch from.
+This is the same value CDLC charters set as an arrangement's tuning pitch.
 Shift the audio down a semitone, move the expectation up one, and the two agree.